 After the visit, the assessor forwards all the paperwork with a recommendation regarding the outcome to HLTA North.
 They do not give any indication of their recommendation to anyone in school.
 All our assessors have excellent experience of working in schools and have been trained and quality assured by HLTA North to carry out assessments.

 Moderation, outcome and award of HLTA status

-Moderation of files is carried out every month at HLTA North and results letters and certificates are issued by the HLTA National Assessment Partnership, usually in the second week of the month following moderation.
+Moderation of files is carried out every month at HLTA North and the moderators determine the outcome for all files submitted.
+Results letters, certificates and badges are issued by HLTA North on behalf of HNAP following moderation.
+Possible outcomes:

-- Occasionally, moderators feel they need a little more information and will offer a partial re-assessment, for one, two or three standards ; this is carried out by a Senior Assessor usually via a telephone interview.
-The additional information is submitted for moderation.
+- Partial Reassessment Occasionally, moderators will ask for a partial re-assessment (PR) of one, two or three standards as the evidence they have is insufficient.
+This is carried out by a Senior Assessor usually via a telephone interview.
+The additional information from the PR is submitted for moderation.

 Am I ready?